Rizal Ramli: Controversies

-Not long after being appointed as Coordinating Minister for Maritime Affairs, Ramli issued a statement that invited public controversy.
+Not long after being appointed Coordinating Minister for Maritime Affairs, Ramli issued a statement that invited public controversy.
 He proposed the cancellation of plans by the Ministry of State-Owned Enterprises to purchase new planes for Garuda Indonesia.
 According to Ramli, the plan to buy new planes is an improper policy and a waste of state funds.
 A few days later, Ramli also criticized the 35,000-Megawatt electricity development project that he deemed unrealistic and said that the plan is Vice President Jusuf Kalla's ambitious yet unrealized project.
 The scathing critique immediately drew a harsh reaction from the vice president and some other government officials.
 These controversies created quite a stir inside the Jokowi-JK administration.

 Many parties criticized him and said that the comments and critique Ramli issued were unethical and only serve to create a rift inside the cabinet that is trying hard to overcome the economic woes of the time.
 However, there are plenty who agree with Ramli, and consider him to be making issues more transparent.

 In 2018, Ramli declared his intention to run for president in the 2019 Presidential Election.
 He also issued an election promise: if elected president, he would arrest 100 bad people on his first day in office.
 Those bad people would be sent to Malaria Island in Central Indonesia.

+Death

+Ramli died at Dr. Cipto Mangunkusumo Hospital in Central Jakarta, on 2 January 2024, due to pancreatic cancer at the age of 69.
+His death was confirmed by his staff, Tri Wibowo Santoso.
+According to his family representative, Yosef Sampurna Nggarang, he will be buried at Jeruk Purut Cemetery on 4 January.